-The Provider must document the time and date that the Provider received the authorization form by:
+The Provider must document the time and date that the Provider received the OCOK Service Request form by:

-- Attaching or maintaining the email (with a clearly visible receipt date and time notation) directly to the file copy of each form, or - Utilizing a Time and Date stamp on the form; and - Attaching the fax sheet with an accurate receipt time and date notation. - For Service Authorizations found to be inaccurate or incomplete during the Quality Assurance review, the Provider must document the initial receipt date and time and the final acceptance date and time.
+- Attaching or maintaining the email (with a clearly visible receipt date and time notation) directly to the file copy of each form, or - Utilizing a Time and Date stamp on the form; and - Attaching the fax sheet with an accurate receipt time and date notation. - For OCOK Service Request forms found to be inaccurate or incomplete during the Quality Assurance review, the Provider must document the initial receipt date and time and the final acceptance date and time.